cerbero90/json-parser/README.md

 The parent class `Source` gives us access to 2 properties:
 - `$source`: the JSON source we pass to the parser, i.e.: `new JsonParser($source)`
-- `$config`: the configuration we set by chaining methods, e.g.: `$parser->pointer('/foo')`
+- `$config`: the configuration we set by chaining methods like `$parser->pointer('/foo')`

 The method `getIterator()` defines the logic to read the JSON source in a memory-efficient way.
 It feeds the parser with small pieces of JSON.
 Please refer to the [already existing sources](https://github.com/cerbero90/json-parser/tree/master/src/Sources) to see some implementations.

 The method `matches()` determines whether the JSON source passed to the parser can be handled by our custom implementation.
 In other words, we are telling the parser if it should use our class for the JSON to parse.

 Finally, `calculateSize()` computes the whole size of the JSON source.
-It's used to track the [parsing progress](#progress), however it's not always possible to know the size of a JSON source.
+It's used to track the [parsing progress](#-progress), however it's not always possible to know the size of a JSON source.
 In this case, or if we don't need to track the progress, we can return `null`.

 Now that we have implemented our custom source, we can pass it to the parser: